Are you failing to provide training to your remote employees? That could jeopardize the continuity of your business.

 In the future, more employees will expect their employers to offer the possibility of working from the peace of their homes.
 In Buffer’s State of Remote Work 2019 survey, 99% of the respondents said that they wanted to work from home at least sometimes.
 The main reasons were flexibility in the schedule, working from any location, and spending time with the family.
 The majority of the respondents worked from their homes, but other preferred places are coffee shops, libraries, or holiday rentals during travels.

 The luxury of remote work comes with a set of cybersecurity challenges.
 When people work from home or public places, the attack surface becomes massive, and your human risk increases significantly.
-Sadly, attackers know this, and they try to turn this to their advantage.
+Sadly, attackers know this, and then they try to use this to their advantage.

 To improve security, have a policy in place, and focus on implementing at least multifactor authentication, strong password policy and use of password manager, VPN, use of secure Wi-Fi, EDR solution, encryption, data backup, antivirus software.
-Also, reinforce the necessity of installing updates once they are released, and provide essential security training for a remote workforce.
+Also, reinforce the necessity of installing updates as soon as they are released, and provide essential security training for a remote workforce.